Architecture of Finland: Foreign architects in Finland

 The first prominent architects in Finland came from abroad, most notably Carlo Bassi from Italy and Carl Ludvig Engel from Prussia in the 19th century, designing in the neoclassical style.
 But since then there have been relatively few "foreign" architects working in Finland or even of cases of individual buildings designed by foreign architects.
 Also having a major influence in the mid-to-late 19th century was the Swedish-born Georg Theodor Chiewitz, who designed in both the Neo-Renaissance and Neo-Gothic styles.
 There are known early cases of the Finnish state inviting foreign architects to offer their expertise on a technical planning issue, as with the invitation to the German hospital architects Carl Schleicher and Schüll Düren in the 1910s to make a proposal for the Women's Clinic in Helsinki, their project designed very much in the classical style of the time.
+A unique example of a commission from a foreign architect from the pre-independence era is that of a private house in Kruununhaka in Helsinki designed by Scottish architect Robert Lorimer, completed in 1901 for an industrialist and his Scottish wife; the redbrick building designed in a typical English-Scottish style of the time later became the British Embassy before being sold to a private club, Svenska Klubben.

 Beginning already in the late 1920s, tens of foreign architects were enticed to seek work in the office of Alvar Aalto, albeit for short durations, most notably the Danish architect Jørn Utzon, British architect Patrick Hodgkinson and Swiss architect Bruno Erat.
 Erat in particular settled in Finland and became renowned as a pioneer of ecological houses, especially in the use passive solar heating and in 1978 built the first low energy building in Finland.